 Step 5 – Draw the Feather Pattern & Water

-To finish the line drawing add some water ripples around the duck to show that it’s floating and afterwards draw the pattern of it’s feathers.
+Add some water ripples around the duck to show that it’s floating and afterwards draw the pattern of it’s feathers.

 Draw the water ripples as though they are sort of “wrapping around” the duck.